 If You Have the Time for One Hike…Make It to Lusk Caves

-The hike to the cave is on the longer side, but is by no means difficult.
-It’s about 10 km round trip for the easiest trail to Lusk Caves and took us about 3 hours to complete (including our lengthy visit to the caves).
-During the hike, you won’t experience much besides pavement and the view of some people’s campsites.
+The hike is about a 10 km round trip for the easiest trail to Lusk Caves and took us about 3 hours to complete (including our lengthy visit to the caves).
+During the hike, you won’t experience much besides pavement and the view of a campsite.
 While you are walking along the river, the trees block most of the scenic portions.
-Regardless, there are a few spots where you can take a break and stop to make a quick swim if it’s during the hot summer months.
+Regardless, there are a few spots where you can take a break and stop to take a quick swim if it’s during the hot summer months.

 What Should You Bring?

 The Lusk Caves are tough to enjoy unless you come fully prepared.
-You WILL need a flashlight, shoes, and a bathing suit (unless you don’t care about your clothes getting wet).
-It’s also advisable to leave the camera gear in the car unless you plan on leaving it where the caves exits.
-We brought our GoPro with us when we visited the Lusk Caves, but since they were so dark, it was difficult to really capture the natural beauty of the caves.
-Guess you’re just gonna have to just go see for yourselves!
+You WILL need a flashlight, water shoes, hiking boots, and a bathing suit (unless you don’t care about your clothes getting wet).
+It’s also advisable to leave the camera gear in the car unless you plan on leaving it where the caves exit or bringing a waterproof dry bag.

 Feeling Artsy?
 Hit Up Jacques Cartier Park